100 Notable alumni of

 -

-Myron Leon Wallace was an American journalist, game show host, actor, and media personality.
+Myron Leon Wallace was an American broadcast journalist, and television personality.
 Known for his investigative journalism, he interviewed a wide range of prominent newsmakers during his seven-decade career.
 He was one of the original correspondents featured on CBS news program 60 Minutes, which debuted in 1968.
 Wallace retired as a regular full-time correspondent in 2006, but still appeared occasionally on the series until 2008.
 He is the father of Chris Wallace.

 -